NecessaryForm/NecessaryForm.github.io/index.md

 ## Welcome to my page

+Hi!
 I'm Daniel, an economist & engineer.

-Currently, I'm finishing my masters at Cornell.
-I also hold an engineering degree from Purdue University.
+### Current Reading

+📖 I am re-reading *Capital* by Piketty.
+Check back for some thoughts soon.

+### Background

+🏫 I am a current masters student at Cornell University, studying Applied Economics where I am a GTA under Dr. Garrick Blalock, PhD for *MGMT 5090: Strategy*.

-Previously, I worked in fintech at a major stock exchange and then management consulting, with a focus on middle market healthcare and automotive M&A.
+🌱 Previously, I worked in fintech at a major stock exchange and then management consulting with a focus on M&A in the middle market healthcare and automotive sectors.

+🚂 Before working, I attended Purdue University, obtaining a bachelors in industrial engineering.

 ### Contact